 Last but not least, I must also point out two factors that have an influence as well: size and remoteness.
 Being a small country takes a toll on your fun rate as well, just because of the fact that you run out of things to do fairly quickly.

 Now, considering the previous, I shall explain my rating methodology, which might sound unorthodox, but read me out.
 Boring is the opposite of fun, right?
 And when you think fun, you think “party” –or at least I do – so I have decided to take into account the most important party factors that weigh in throwing of either an unforgettable feast or a total fiasco.
-The aspects to consider are the following: gender-balanced assistance rate (male-female ratio) and size of the house vs. assistance rate (demographics), host’s and guests’ view on “the babes” (social gender equality), amount of booze and party favors (legislation/availability of alcohol and drugs), games (activities and entertainment), house owner’s belief-based right of admittance (tolerance for other cultures and religions), manners of the participants (cultural behavioral factors), and OF COURSE: the weather.
+The aspects to consider when creating the list of most boring countries to live in are the following: gender-balanced assistance rate (male-female ratio) and size of the house vs. assistance rate (demographics), host’s and guests’ view on “the babes” (social gender equality), amount of booze and party favors (legislation/availability of alcohol and drugs), games (activities and entertainment), house owner’s belief-based right of admittance (tolerance for other cultures and religions), manners of the participants (cultural behavioral factors), and OF COURSE: the weather.
 In each case, I’ll evaluate the most pertinent and highest weighting factors according to each individual country.
-Don’t worry, I’ll also provide you with all the raw data, so read on and get ready to party!
+Don’t worry, I’ll also provide you with all the raw data, so read on our list of most boring countries to live in and get ready to party!